The Origins of the Zodiac and the Great Split

 Understanding the Drift of Tropical Astrology

 However, the universe is not static.
 The Earth wobbles on its axis like a spinning top, a phenomenon known as the Precession of the Equinoxes.
+This wobble causes the background constellations to drift backward from our perspective—roughly 1 degree every 72 years.

 Our model acknowledges two fundamental astronomical facts ignored by seasonal systems: